2009 Milpirri - Jurntu

 Moving forward – being accepted back

-Youth Artefact dance - Traditional Male Artefact - Mangurlpa (black-headed spear) dispenses justice, restores balance.
+Youth Artefact dance - Traditional Male Artefact - Mangurlpa (black-headed spear) dispenses justice, and restores balance.
 Traditional Female Artefact - Parraju (coolamon).
-Ngurlu (grain) is winnowed in the parraju and then ground to make damper.
+Ngurlu (grain) is winnowed in the parraju and then ground to make a damper.
 This highly developed skill symbolises the tact, discretion and subtlety needed to understand how to live by kuruwarri.

 Traditional Male dance supported by the women - Wampana (Spectacled Hare Wallaby)